The Real Cost of Technical Debt (And How to Fix It)

 Think of it like maintaining a car.
 You can skip oil changes for a while, but eventually the engine seizes and you are stranded.

-Real Example: How We Fixed a 6-Year-Old Monolith
+Example: A 12-Week Plan for a 6-Year-Old Monolith

 - 6-year-old Rails monolith, 200K+ lines of code

-- Deployment took 2 hours and often failed
+- Deployment takes 2 hours and often fails

-- Engineering velocity had dropped 60% over two years
+- Engineering velocity has dropped sharply over two years

 Weeks 1-2: Assessment

-- Mapped architecture and identified the five most problematic modules
+- Map architecture and identify the most problematic modules

 Weeks 3-6: Extract Billing Service

-- Built new billing microservice using current tech stack
+- Build new billing microservice using current tech stack

-- Routed 10% of billing traffic to new service
+- Route 10% of billing traffic to the new service

-- Gradually increased to 100% over two weeks
+- Gradually increase to 100% over two weeks

 Weeks 7-10: Extract API Gateway

-- Migrated all external API calls through gateway
+- Migrate external API calls through the gateway

 Weeks 11-12: DevOps Improvements